-It was during this political climate that the doctrine of parens patriae was adopted from earlier English common law.44 This doctrine defined the state as a kind and caring parent, and as "the supreme guardian of every child."
-As the "super-parent," the state enjoyed wide latitude in its efforts to redeem delinquent children.
-One of the earliest judicial expressions of parens patriae in the United States was fought vigorously in 1838 by a distraught father whose child fell victim to the "compassion" of the Philadelphia House of Refuge.
-Mary Ann Crouse was committed to the house of refuge by her mother, who alleged she was incorrigible (meaning that her mother believed she was hopeless).45 Mary Ann's father disagreed, arguing that the commitment procedures were unfair, and that Mary Ann was accused of committing what later became known as a status offense-an act illegal only for children, such as truancy (see Chapter 2).
+by her mother, who alleged she was incorrigible (meaning that her mother believed Mary Ann was hopeless).
+45 Mary Ann's father disagreed, arguing that the commitment procedures were unfair, and that the child was only accused of committing what later became known as a status offense, which is an act illegal only for children, such as truancy (skipping school) (see Chapter 2).
 The child herself was allowed neither defense nor trial.
-The court accepted the mother's charge and committed Mary Ann to the state for guidance.46
+The court accepted the mother's charge and committed Mary Ann to the state for guidance.
+46